 SP302 Introduction to Social Psychology

 OverviewThis module introduces you to the major orientations and discoveries in the social psychology of group processes.
 The material covers both behaviour within groups (e.g. group structure, social influence, leadership, and group performance) and behaviour between groups (e.g. intergroup conflict and cooperation, social categorisation and social identity, prejudice and its reduction).
-Basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups will be analyzed.
+Basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups will be analysed.
 There is a strong emphasis on social psychological theory being examined by systematic empirical research.
 Teaching will be by lectures and seminars with additional practical demonstrations from time to time.

 This module appears in: